-Global Shares trade near break-even as Pfizer deal weighs
+Global shares trade near break-even as Pfizer deal weighs

 | NEW YORK

-NEW YORK Global equity markets traded near break-even on Monday as Pfizer's failed bid for AstraZeneca weighed on European shares but helped lift Wall Street, while declining yields on government debt also helped U.S. stocks to rise.
+NEW YORK Global equity markets traded near break-even on Monday as Pfizer's failed bid for AstraZeneca weighed on European shares but helped lift Wall Street, while declining yields on government debt also helped buoy U.S. stocks.

 Pfizer's shares rebounded on the failed bid, making it the second-largest contributor to a rise in the S&P 500 index after Apple.
-Pfizer rose 1.27 percent to $29.49 a share, while AstraZeneca closed at 42.875 pounds in London.
+Pfizer rose 1.27 percent to $29.49 a share, while AstraZeneca fell 10.8 percent to 43 pounds in London.

 Treasuries, meanwhile, rallied.
-Yields on the benchmark 10-year U.S. Treasury note fell to 2.51 percent, near lows last seen in October.
+Yields on the benchmark 10-year U.S. Treasury note fell to 2.50 percent, lows last seen in October.

-Analysts had expected interest rates to rise, but with rates touching seven-month lows, the bond rally has helped U.S. stocks from falling further and kept at bay a long-expected correction.
+Analysts had expected interest rates to rise, but with rates touching seven-month lows, the bond rally has helped U.S. stocks from falling further.

 Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York, said equity investors still see an improving U.S. economy yet the bond market sees otherwise.